 During Sukkot, we invite the homeless into our Sukkah, sharing songs, personal stories of challenge, hope and triumph, and a festive meal, and creating a community of wholeness and peace (sukkat shalom).
 In this way, our students gain a new understanding of Sukkot, which signifies the temporary and fragile nature of our presumed security.

-In experiencing all our holidays and commemorations, we come together as a unified community, celebratimg in a manner that recognizes the diversity and pluralistic nature of our student body and staff and how we each contribute to a meaningful experience of our Jewish tradition.
+In experiencing all our holidays and commemorations, we come together as a unified community, celebrating in a manner that recognises the diversity and pluralistic nature of our student body and staff and how we each contribute to a meaningful experience of our Jewish tradition.
 We seek to make these times of celebration and commemoration student-centered and student-led, empowering our students to be agents in creating a living Judaism that speaks to them.